 So far from being that “touchy-feely” stuff that’s separate from the real work, organizational development consulting helps improve the foundation for long-term success.
 It’s amazing how much talent and energy are wasted when the strategic direction is unfocused, people don’t communicate with each other, leaders feel isolated and overwhelmed, and people are immersed in unproductive conflict.

 Strategic planning is a good example of how OD consulting can help energy and creativity blossom.
 With a clear strategic direction, people can focus their efforts and concentrate on the organization’s top priorities.
 What helps distinguish the OD approach to planning is that stakeholders are actively engaged throughout the process, building understanding, consensus and buy-in.

 This contrasts with the approach of some consultants who go off and do their thing, submitting a report and an invoice at the end.
-When I hear of instances like that, I wonder whose plan it is ultimately, the nonprofit’s, or the consultant’s?
+When you hear of instances like that, you have to wonder whose plan it is ultimately — the nonprofit’s or the consultant’s?